 What's Growing in the Greenhouse & Plant Care:

 Unfortunately, we don't have this next product available "click-to-buy" on the website, but English Ivy is a great air purifier, and such a graceful, delicate plant too.
 These vines extract tricholorethylene, benzene, formaldehyde, and xyelene from the air.
-To the left, you'll see several hanging baskets of English Ivy whose vines are almost five feet long.
-You could certainly leave that foliage cascading downward, or train it up on a trellis to create a living screen.
+Vines can easily grow to over five feet long and you could certainly leave that foliage cascading, or train it up on a trellis to create a living screen.
 You'll also find Spider Plants, Pothos, Dracena and more in our greenhouse.
 So, stop by and see what we have to offer.
 Your lungs will thank you!

 All of our plants come with care instructions, but we're always happy to help and offer guidance in the event that a plant seems unhappy.
 We also guarantee the life of our green plants for four weeks, so if they fail you, we will replace them.
 In the meantime, if you have questions about any of this, call 203-661-5600 or write to us at [email protected] We'll be happy to hear from you.
 Thank you for reading, everyone, and happy greening!

-Justin Lievano works in the flower shop at McArdle's, and his personal plant collection is ever growing.
+by Justin Lievano whose personal plant collection is ever growing